What? :

 including in the marshes are accessible to bike and if it is not it clearly

-state in the map and with sighing that this is hiking trail only.
+state in the map and with sighing indicating that this is hiking trail only.

 This is